andreasspindler/Libpreempt/README.md

   and real-time threads.

 Scheduler
-: A scheduler class allows tasks to run under a clearly defined algorithm.
+: A scheduler class allows tasks within a process to run under a clearly defined algorithm.

 Unlike the C++ standard library this library is designed for POSIX systems.
 `preempt::thread` has the same interface as `std::thread` but with an optional priority and a scheduling policy.
 If 0 and SCHED_OTHER is used (the defaults) then it works like `std::thread`.

 Both classes, `std::thread` and `preempt::thread` spawn a system thread in the constructor and run in cooperation with other threads within a process.